 The Group regularly reviews the creditworthiness of real estate developers, and requires collateral from real estate developers in certain circumstances when commitment deposits become overdue.

 Concentration of Customers

-There were no revenues from customers which individually represented greater than 10% of the total revenue for the year ended December 31, 2012, 2013 and 2014.
+There were no revenues from customers which individually represented greater than 10% of the total revenues for any of the years ended December 31, 2013, 2014 and 2015.